stav121/i3wm-themer/README.md

 This whole project wouldn't be possible without the creators of all those awesome tools: i3wm, i3-gaps, polybar and everyone who worked on those projects.
 </ul>

+<h2>Advice for Debian and Fedora users</h2>

+Since this project is focused on Arch-based distros it may behave unexpectedly in other distributions.
+For that matter we have a fork that is exclusively focused on Debian and Fedora with minor changes.
+Feel free to check it out!

+<a href="https://github.com/cizordj/i3-themer">i3 themer for Debian</a>